rialarifin/information/README.md

 •	[“A review on deep learning models for forecasting time series data of solar irradiance and photovoltaic power”](https://www.mdpi.com/1996-1073/13/24/6623).
 Energies 13 (24), 6623.
 2020.

 ## Working papers
 •	“Solar radiation prediction based on the images of satellite and sky camera for the energy management of electric vehicles”.
-(Submitted)
+(Revision)

+•	“Solar energy estimation in tropical Environments: A novel framework for integrating satellite and sky imager data”.
+(Under review)

+•	“Deep learning for visual animal monitoring (Detection, Tracking, Pose Estimation, and Behavior Classification): A comprehensive review”.

+•	“Assessment of hydrocyclone inlet direction on particle separation using CFD and field validation”.

 ## Project
 •Perusahaan Listrik Negara (PT PLN)	Jakarta, Indonesia